In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

-Jim’s tumour is a grade four glioblastoma multiforme (GBM) which brings with it the incredibly bleak prognosis of just 12 – 18 months.
-It seems so unfair to think that Jim, such a kind man who is always helping others, and who has spent the last 18 years as a police officer with Avon and Somerset Police on top of many years’ service with the RAF, should be dealt such a cruel blow.
+Two years after Jim’s diagnosis with a glioblastoma multiforme (GBM), we felt as if we were back to square one, when we learned his tumour had come back.
+His diagnosis brings with it the incredibly bleak prognosis of just 12 – 18 months and it seems so unfair that Jim, such a kind man who is always helping others, should be dealt such a cruel blow.

 Brain Tumour Research is determined to change this.

 Together we will find a cure.